Shell Integration

 Shell Integration Injection

-Ghostty will automatically inject the shell integration code for bash, zsh, fish, and elvish.
+Ghostty will automatically inject the shell integration code for bash, elvish, fish, nushell, and zsh.

 Note